nngneer/aorsf/README.md

-My personal favorite is the oblique survival RF with accelerated Cox regression because it was the first type of oblique RF that `aorsf` provided (see [JCGS paper](https://doi.org/10.1080/10618600.2023.2231048)).
-Here, we use it to predict mortality risk following diagnosis of primary biliary
+My personal favorite is the oblique survival RF with accelerated Cox regression because it was the first type of oblique RF that `aorsf` provided (see [ArXiv paper](https://arxiv.org/abs/2208.01129); the paper is also published in *Journal of Computational and Graphical Statistics* but is not publicly available there).
+Here, we use it to predict mortality risk following diagnosis of primary biliary cirrhosis:
-cirrhosis:

 ``` r
 # An oblique survival RF